-The key difference over the focus of most other social networks is that for many users Twitter functions as simply a flow of information.
-Followers can connect with brands or personalities purely for the benefit of a tide of news or insights but from a business perspective this has a short-term success rate.
+The key difference from the focus of most other social networks is that for many users Twitter functions as simply a flow of information.
+Followers can connect with brands or personalities purely for the benefit of a tide of news or insights but from a business perspective, this has a short-term success rate.
 Now over 500 million Twitter followers are looking for brands that will engage with them.
 Thanks to the Twitter effect many consumers are using Twitter to give immediate feedback to a brand.
-Consider it a targeted SMS to your door step.
-If your business has the right social media management systems in place you are able to monitor mentions of your brand and respond directly to your customers through the ‘twittersphere’.
+Consider it a targeted SMS to your doorstep.
+If your business has the right social media management systems in place you are able to monitor mentions of your brand and respond directly to your customers through the ‘Twittersphere’.

 Twitter is an extremely powerful social media tool for tapping into a stream of conversation.
 Traditional media like radio and television are using Twitter to generate live streams of customer feedback.
-The use of #hashtag codes help segment Twitter content and allow users to find and follow information of relevance to them.
+The use of #hashtag codes helps segment Twitter content and allows users to find and follow information of relevance to them.

 Engagement is still the key to social media strategy that gets results.
-Without realising the tools available to manage large numbers of twitter followers, some marketeers only develop outbound twitter strategy and don’t create an inbound response system.
-Through the use of a monitored system some companies are developing help-desk management systems while others are prospecting for business by mining tweets for key phrases like “looking for” and their own brand name or product type.
+Without realising the tools available to manage large numbers of Twitter followers, some marketers only develop an outbound twitter strategy and don’t create an inbound response system.
+Through the use of a monitored system, some companies are developing help-desk management systems while others are prospecting for business by mining tweets for key phrases like “looking for” and their own brand name or product type.